 If you’re an owner that hasn't hunted for a job in a long time, you might not realize how much recon job-seekers will do on a place.
 Here’s just a few of the things your marketing can tell potential techs about your shop:

 Now, imagine a tech spots your Help Wanted posting somewhere, but can’t find anything about your shop.
 Are they still going to call or email you?
-Or are they going to apply to the shop up the road that has a website with a hefty “About Us” section?
+Or are they going to apply to the shop up the road that has a website with a hefty “About Us” section and an awesome job advert?

 (Spoiler alert: They will apply to the other shop.)